GFunds (Formerly GInvest): A Comprehensive Beginner’s Guide

 How do I opt into a fund?

-You need to click on subscribe to be able to go to the next page.
-You can then input your amount to invest, and confirm it.
-You will be receiving an OTP as an additional confirmation.
-The transaction will complete in around 3 days.
-You will be receiving an email and an SMS as proof of subscription.
+You need to click on Buy to be able to go to the next page.
+You can then input your amount to buy, and confirm it.
+The transaction will be completed in around 3-5 days.
+You will be receiving an SMS as proof of subscription.

 How much are the minimum subscription and redemption amounts for GFunds?